 The elections were swept by the PML-N, but its regime toppled in a military coup by General Musharraf in 1999.

 In 2002, the Musharraf regime held elections that were won by the PML-Q. The PPP bagged the second largest number of seats.
+PML-N was annihilated.

 PML-Q was constructed by the Musharraf government by bringing together pro-establishment PML factions as well as a number of former PML-N heavyweights.

 In the 2008 election, out of 20 NA seats in Karachi, MQM won 17 while the PPP won the remaining three.